US wants WHO review of COVID-19 response to start ‘now’

 Adm.
 Brett Giroir, an assistant secretary in the U.S. Department of Health and Human Services, sent a letter to the U.N. health agency’s executive board meeting on Friday saying the United States believes the WHO can “immediately initiate” preparations such as bringing together independent health experts and setting up guidelines for the review.

 “This review will ensure we have a complete and transparent understanding of the source, timeline of events, and decision-making process for the WHO’s response to the COVID-19 pandemic,” wrote Giroir, who is one of the board’s 34 international members.
-Giroir did not participate in the board’s first-ever “virtual” meeting.
+Giroir did not deliver that statement in person, but did briefly participate in the board’s first-ever “virtual” meeting.

 Giroir alluded to a resolution passed Tuesday by the WHO’s assembly calling on Director-General Tedros Adhanom Ghebreyesus to launch a “comprehensive evaluation” of the WHO-coordinated international response to the outbreak “at the earliest appropriate moment.”

-Note: This story corrects an earlier version to clarify that Giroir did briefly participate to read a separate statement.